verus-lang/verus/source/docs/guide/src/ide_support.md

 ### 2. VS Code

+1. Please install the rust-analyzer extension in VS Code's extensions tab.
-We need to change the configuration inside `settings.json`.
+2. We need to change the configuration inside `settings.json`.
 Specifically, we need to set below two variables.
-1. `rust-analyzer.server.path` to the above rust-analyzer binary's path.
+- `rust-analyzer.server.path` to the above rust-analyzer binary's path.
-2. `"rust-analyzer.checkOnSave.overrideCommand"` to the command to run Verus.
+- `"rust-analyzer.checkOnSave.overrideCommand"` to the command to run Verus.
 When doing this, please include `-- --error-format=json`.

 For example:
 ```